Some Favorite Sites

 by Allan Appel | Feb 25, 2013 4:07 pm

-Posted to: Arts & Entertainment, Visual Arts, Wooster Square
+Posted to: Arts & Culture, Visual Arts, Wooster Square

 Bricks, bricks, everywhere and not a building in sight.
 But maybe it’s art?

 There is a perhaps unconscious art installation that greets passers-by of 776 Grand Ave., just east of Jefferson Street and adjacent to Catholic Charities.
 That is, if you think that destruction is a form of creation.